Exploratory Data Analysis (EDA): Correlation Analysis

 Summary

-• Pearson correlation coefficient measures linear relationship between two quantitative columns.
+• Pearson correlation coefficient measures linear relationship between two quan. columns.

 • It captures the pattern of the scatterplot between the two columns.